lsu-ddem/intro-to-esports/content/4-Game/3_Lesson_3/_index.en.md

 ### Objective(s):

-After the daily meme, the students will be producing their game utilizing multiple digital mediums.
+The students will be producing their game utilizing multiple digital mediums.

 ### Overview: